 Step 3: Make your social media elements more buzzworthy

-This step is one that many online business do a poor job of – many just add Facebook and Twitter share icons to their header or sidebar, often without realizing the potential negative effects – if you have low share numbers (e.g. 12 likes and 18 tweets), this will make your website look like a ghost town and drive visitors away!
+This step is one that many online business do a poor job of – many just add Facebook and Twitter share icons to their header or sidebar, often without realizing the potential negative effects – if you have low share numbers (e.g. 12 likes and 18 tweets), this will make your website look like a ghost town.

-To make your social media elements more buzzworthy you need to make sure you have high share amounts for each of the social media icons being shown (at least 100 each).
-Don’t even show them on your homepage or in the header until you have high amounts accumulated – to help seed and grow them, go ahead and ask your friends, colleagues and family to share them.
+To make the social media elements for your website more buzzworthy ensure you have good share amounts for each of your social media share icons (at least 100 for your website, but can be lower for products or blog posts).
+Don’t even show them on your homepage or in the header until you have high amounts accumulated – to help seed and grow them ask your friends, colleagues and family to share them.
 This is an excellent example of very buzzworthy social media share numbers:

-And to get an even bigger impact from your social media elements, use a Facebook plugin that shows your visitors which of their friends are liking your site.
+To get an even bigger impact from your social media elements, use a Facebook plugin that shows your visitors which of their friends are liking your site.
 Using the power of social proof from friends was shown to work extremely well in Robert Cialdini’s ‘Influence’ book.
-WP Mashsocial is an excellent plugin to try for this – here is example of it in action, with a Twitter share icon with a great buzzworthy amount of Tweets:
+WP Mashsocial is an excellent plugin to try for this – here is example of it in action, also showing a great buzzworthy amount of Twitter followers:

 Step 4: Find compelling media mentions and awards